In addition, those who participate in NJSGA events should consult this page frequently, and in advance of any event in

 Practice facilities will not reopen for “warm-up” following suspensions.

 Caddies are permitted.
-Where a caddie is used, the caddie MUST carry the player's bag.
 The caddie must also personally check-in with the NJSGA to verify his/her conformance with the self-screening process.
 Caddies and players must follow social distancing guidelines at all times.

 Spectators are prohibited until further notice.